Qubit-MU/Qiskit-Fall-Fest-2024/readme.md

 - **1st & 2nd-year students**: Two levels 🏅
 - **3rd-year students**: Three levels 🏅
-- **4th-year students**: Two levels 🏅
+- **4th-year students**: one levels 🏅

 These notebooks are designed to match each group's skill level, providing a structured path to deepen their quantum computing knowledge.

-The prize pool of **₹12,000** added to the excitement, and every participant received goodies and certificates as a token of appreciation for their enthusiasm and hard work!

 ## Giveaways

 We are excited to announce that we will be giving away awesome goodies and certificates!
 Participate in our events and activities for a chance to win these exciting rewards.
 Stay tuned for more details!

+The prize pool of **₹12,000** added to the excitement, and every participant received goodies and certificates as a token of appreciation for their enthusiasm and hard work!

 ## Resources